near-mezze/mezze-tech-tutorial/tutorials/lottery.md

   Done deploying to dev-1622755101091-2932922
 </pre>

 The account for the contract above is `dev-1622755101091-2932922`, which NEAR generated and placed in a newly created `neardev` folder in your root folder.
 Yours will be slightly different as it's created with a random number and a timestamp.
-We will be referencing the account above in some of the examples coming up, but simply replace with the one _you_ were given.
+We will be referencing the account above in some of the examples coming up, but simply replace it with the one _you_ were given, and you'll be good to go.

 It's a bit confusing at first, but your contract is seen by NEAR as just another account; no different than your own _testnet_ account, except that this account has methods you can call on it.
-So let's call it!
+So let's start calling!

 <pre class="language-bash">
-  $ <span class="token function">near</span> call dev-1622755101091-2932922 play --accountId YOUR_OWN_TESTNET_ACCOUNT --amount $1
+  $ <span class="token function">near</span> call dev-1622755101091-2932922 play --accountId YOUR_OWN_TESTNET_ACCOUNT --amount 0
 </pre>

 You should see an `ExecutionError` about how the contract isn't initialized.
 If you try to initialize the contract more than once, you'll see a similar error thrown about that too.
 So, don't worry, NEAR CLI has got your back.